 SWK LAWSUIT ALERT: Levi & Korsinsky Reminds Stanley Black & Decker, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Stanley Black & Decker, Inc. ("Stanley" or the "Company") (NYSE: SWK) of a class action securities lawsuit.
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Stanley Black & Decker, Inc. ("Stanley" or the "Company") SWK of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Stanley investors who were adversely affected by alleged securities fraud between October 28, 2021 and July 28, 2022.
 Follow the link below to get more information and be contacted by a member of our team: